 |Remove wall-stains on the entrances and sideboards.|

 |Remove dust, clean & polish furniture and mirrors.|

-The shower and bathtub is where we go for our personal hygiene; because of this our showers, taps and bath tubs can be extremely messy and crawling with bacteria.
-We highly recommend going through this cleaning checklist in order to keep your hygiene standards high.
+The shower and bathtub are where we go for our personal hygiene.
+As a result of that, our showers, taps and bathtubs can be extremely messy and crawl with bacteria.
+We highly recommend going through this cleaning checklist to keep your hygiene standards high.
 Want to find out more about bathroom cleaning?